 - Health Psychology

 In the Senior Sophister (fourth) year a large part of your workload involves carrying out an independent research project under the supervision of a member of staff.
 Typically, the topic you choose to investigate will coincide with your supervisor’s own research work, giving you all the benefits and support of an active and accessible research group.
 Many students report that this project, while challenging, is one of the most rewarding parts of the course.

 A combination of end-of-year written examinations and continuous assessment is used.
-In your final year, you will also submit a report of your research project.
+In your final year, you will also submit a dissertation based on your research project.